- Large black spots on the gill cover (neither Pacific Salmon nor steelhead have these)

 - Dorsal, ventral and tail fins may be eroded or worn from containment in net pens

 Atlantic salmon are non-native to Washington, but can be found in the state's marine waters at several commercial fish farms, where the fish are raised for the seafood market in enclosed net pens.

-They are commercially grown in sea-water net pens in Puget Sound and in some freshwater hatcheries as well.
-Occasionally some of these fish will escape from their holding pens and may be caught by anglers in fresh or saltwater.
+Occasionally, some of these fish escape from their holding pens and may be caught by anglers and commercial and tribal fishers.

 The Washington Department of Fish and Wildlife (WDFW) considers Atlantic salmon an aquatic invasive species, but there is no evidence to date that Atlantic salmon pose a threat to native fish stocks in Washington through crossbreeding or disease.